InSyncWithFoo/ryecharm/docs/ruff/running-modes.md

 The default mode is <i>Command line</i>.
-However, it is recommended to use either of the other two modes for performance and technical reasons.
+However, it is recommended to use either of the other two modes for performance and technical reasons:

+* If you are using a paid IDE, prefer the <i>Native LSP client</i> mode, especially if other language server plugins, bundled or third-party, are present.
+This will help avoiding class loading errors (see below).
+* Otherwise, prefer the <i>LSP4IJ</i> mode.

 See <i>[Linting][1]</i> and <i>[Formatting][2]</i> for more information.